mbestavros/mbestavros.github.io/README.md

 - @TartanLlama's [Github Action](https://github.com/TartanLlama/actions-eleventy/) for deploying Eleventy to Github Pages
 - [Material Components for the Web](https://github.com/material-components/material-components-web) for the lovely UX I use so extensively
 - [Webpack](https://webpack.js.org/) for bundling and compiling SCSS/JS
+- [Unsplash](https://unsplash.com/) for some of the lovely imagery

 ## License

-The majority of this project is licensed under Apache 2.0.
+The majority of this project is licensed under Apache 2.0, as detailed in `LICENSE`.

 The exception is all content in the `content` directory, which includes either: